National Women’s Soccer League announces new media deal with CBS, ESPN, Prime Video and Scripps' ION

 “These partners believe in our future.
 They believe in our players, they believe in what we can be,” NWSL Commissioner Jessica Berman said.
 “We’re resetting the standards by which women’s sports can be valued.”

 The league's current deal with CBS Sports ends at the end of this season.
-The new media rights package runs through 2027.
-Financial details were not made public.
+The new media rights package runs through 2027 and is worth $60 million annually.

-The NWSL championship will air Saturday night on CBS between Gotham FC and OL Reign.
-CBS will continue to broadcast the championship game on its main network.
+Saturday night's NWSL championship between Gotham FC and OL Reign will air on CBS.
+The network will continue to broadcast the championship game as part of the new agreement.

-“Extending this partnership further demonstrates our commitment to elevating women’s sports as we continue to work hand-in-hand with the NWSL to highlight the world’s best women’s soccer players," Sean McManus, chairman of CBS Sports, said in a prepared statement.
+“We're going to make sure, along with these other partners, that this league keeps getting more and more exposure, more and more promotion, more and more branding and that we grow this sport and this league,” Sean McManus, chairman of CBS Sports, said during a news conference announcing the deal in San Diego.

 Starting next season, a Friday night game on Prime Video will kick off each weekend.
 Each Saturday night will include a double-header on Scripps' over-the-air ION network.